 The rooms which formed the quadrangle were finished in 1914 and included the original school building dating back to 1870.
 The Quadrangle was used for assemblies for many years.

 This building was opened as part of the school’s Diamond Jubilee in 1967.
 The building was named after Charles Alexander, a former student and principal (1960-1964).
+In 2017 the building underwent extensive renovations, including a new library and VCAL centre on the lower level, and new classrooms and study areas on the upper floor.

 Ron Lake Building